QUICK PROCESSING NEXT DAY FUNDING

 - No limit on how a business can use funds

-Sometimes a company does not have adequate cash on hand or asset liquidity to cover day-to-day operational expenses and, thus, will secure a funding for this purpose.
+Sometimes a company does not have adequate cash on hand or asset liquidity to cover day-to-day operational expenses and, thus, will secure funding for this purpose.
 Companies that have high seasonality or cyclical sales usually rely on working capital funding to help with periods of reduced business activity.
 Many companies do not have stable or predictable revenue throughout the year.
 Manufacturing companies, for example, have cyclical sales that correspond with the needs of retailers.
-Most retailers sell more product during the fourth quarter – that is, the holiday season – than at any other time of the year.
+Most retailers sell more products during the fourth quarter – that is, the holiday season – than at any other time of the year.

 Businesses that experience seasonality in their revenues are the most common users of working capital funding.
-Companies often use these small business funding to get through slow periods with the intention of paying the money back when the lull is over and business is bustling again.
-Other small businesses might use a working capital funding to stock up on inventory before their busy season.
+Companies often use this small business funding to get through slow periods with the intention of paying the money back when the lull is over and business is bustling again.
+Other small businesses might use working capital funding to stock up on inventory before their busy season.

-Types of financing include a term funding, a business line of credit or invoice financing, a form of short-term borrowing that is extended by a funder to its business customers based on unpaid invoices.
+Types of financing include term funding, a business line of credit or invoice financing, a form of short-term borrowing that is extended by a funder to its business customers based on unpaid invoices.
 Business credit cards, which allow you to earn rewards, can also provide access to working capital.

 If your customers take a long time to pay invoices, or your inventory takes a long time to turn over, your business’s cash flow will suffer.

 2. SEASONAL SALES FLUCTUATIONS